Stromausfall/ABOCR/README.md

 # ABOCR
-A simiple strategy game using LibGDX
+A simple strategy game using LibGDX